nguyenhphilip/philintheblank/content/poems/Again/index.md

 categories: [poems]
 title-block-banner: false
 ---
-God’s knocking at the bedroom door again.
-You redress yourself in reason but the devilish grin isn’t coming off as easily as before.
+God’s knocking at the door again.
+You redress yourself in reason but the grin isn’t coming off as easily as before.
 You tell me we’re pushing it,
 you say we asked for forgiveness